The Smile (band): Wall of Eyes (2023–2024)

 In March 2023, the Smile confirmed that they were seven weeks into recording their second album.
 On 20 June, they released the first single, "Bending Hectic".
-In September and December, Yorke and Donwood exhibited a selection of artwork created for the Smile, The Crow Flies, in London.
+In September and December, Yorke and Stanley Donwood exhibited a selection of artwork created for the Smile, The Crow Flies, in London.

 The Smile released their second album, Wall of Eyes, produced by Sam Petts-Davies, on 26 January 2024.
 It was promoted with the singles "Wall of Eyes" and "Friend of a Friend", accompanied by music videos directed by Paul Thomas Anderson.
 On 19 January, the Smile held a series of screenings at independent cinemas, including listening parties for the album and a selection of Yorke and Greenwood's videos with Anderson.
 The band members made a surprise appearance at the Prince Charles Cinema in London and answered questions from the audience.

 In March, the Smile began a European tour, including a performance at 6 Music Festival in Manchester with the London Contemporary Orchestra.
 The shows included performances of several new songs.
 The August leg of the Smile's European tour was canceled after Greenwood was temporarily hospitalised with a serious infection.
 In April, Yorke released a film soundtrack, Confidenza, featuring contributions from Skinner and Stillman.

+Cutouts (2024)

-On 4 October, the Smile released their third album, Cutouts, recorded during the same sessions as Wall of Eyes.
+On 4 October 2024, the Smile released their third album, Cutouts, recorded during the same sessions as Wall of Eyes.
 It was promoted with the singles "Don't Get Me Started", "The Slip", "Foreign Spies", "Zero Sum" and "Bodies Laughing", music videos by the digital artist Weirdcore, and cryptic messages on social media.
 Yorke said the Smile were "on a pause" while Greenwood recovered.

 In December, the Smile released a 12" vinyl record of three live tracks, Live at the BBC 6 Music Festival 2024, sold exclusively through the London record shop Rough Trade.
 On 19 February 2025, they released remixes of "Don't Get Me Started" and "Instant Psalm" by James Holden and Stillman.
+That November, Greenwood and Yorke reunited with Radiohead for their European tour.
+Skinner contributed to the album Ranjha by Greenwood, Shye Ben Tzur and the Rajasthan Express, released in May 2026.